naclonts/ocelot/README.md

 # Ocelot

 Pan-tilt face tracking robot (Raspberry Pi 5), plus a simulated environment for training.

-Classical CV baseline with Haar cascade for now; VLA model coming soon.
+Uses a VLA trained on top of frozen DINOv2 and CLIP model embeddings, which can follow language commands like "look at the person in the hat" or "look at the person on the right."

 ## Hardware
 | Component | Detail |